capstanlqc/omegat-guides/docs/_includes/omt-inst-verif-macos.md

 ##  Installation

-!!! warning
-    You must have a 64-bit machine to install OmegaT.
-If that's not the case, please get in touch with our Helpdesk.

 1. Click on the button below to download OmegaT 5.7.2.
 This is a custom version prepared by cApStAn which includes several bug fixes and enhancements not available in other versions.

     [ :material-download: Download OmegaT 5.7.2](https://cat.capstan.be/OmegaT/exe/OmegaT_5.7.2_Windows_64_Signed.exe){ .md-button .md-button--primary }